 In 1942, 300,000 Jews had been deported from the Warsaw Ghetto, and rumours had made it back to the ghetto about the mass murders.
 Anielewicz encouraged people to resist being rounded up into trains which would take them to the concentration camps.
 In January 1943 the ŻOB fired shots during a deportation using a small number of weapons that had been smuggled into the Ghetto.
 After a few days of the attack, Nazi troops retreated.
 This success inspired further revolt.

 On 19 April 1943 the Nazis entered the Warsaw Ghetto to carry out its liquidation, anticipating success within a few days.
 Around 750 ŻOB resistance fighters fought the well-armed and trained soldiers.
 The revolt lasted for just over a month until they were finally defeated on 16 May.
 More than 56,000 Jews were taken from the Warsaw Ghetto during the liquidation with 7,000 being shot upon capture and the remaining 49,000 deported to concentration camps.

 There were also violent revolts in Vilna, Bialystok, Czestochowa, and several smaller ghettos.

-A few people and organisations rescued victims of the Nazi regime.
-Some non-Jewish rescuers have been recognised by Yad Vashem as ‘Righteous Among the Nations’ for their actions during the Holocaust.
 Those regarded as rescuers may have hidden someone for a few hours, overnight, or for two or three years.
 Some may have saved one life, others saved thousands.
 Whatever the scale each deed was as significant as each other.
 Both the Talmud and the Koran remind us: ‘whoever saves a life, it is as if he saved the world entire.’